node-syndicate/threeCodersInABoat/README.md

 * basic structure --- done
 * project idea --- pfff
   * whatever idea for website, it doesn't matter
-* login logout register auth passport gulp ---> for tomorrow
-* basic login and register system, user page and responding to the changes ui

 ## plan:
   1. новини